Frequently Asked Questions (updated May 10, 2008)

 Q: Why Angry Alien?

-A: When I first started my little biz, I needed a logo.
+A: THE SHORT VERSION: When I first started my little biz, I needed a logo.
 I had sketched some sample ideas with ridiculous names (such as this one), and the image of a testy alien standing next to a rotary phone tapping his foot just spoke to me.
 I figured, 'eh, why not' and it just stuck.

 A: Yes!
 His name is Duck.